 Chief complaints

-A 28-year-old female presented with left upper abdominal discomfort with nausea and vomiting for more than two months, and fever for two weeks.
+A 28-year-old female presented with left upper abdominal discomfort with nausea and vomiting for more than 2 mo and fever for 2 wk.

 History of present illness

-The patient developed left epigastric discomfort with postprandial nausea and vomiting two months previously without obvious predilection, the vomit consisted of stomach contents and abdominal distension was relieved after vomiting.
+The patient developed left epigastric discomfort with postprandial nausea and vomiting 2 mo previously without obvious predilection, the vomit consisted of stomach contents and abdominal distension was relieved after vomiting.
 She attended a local hospital for gastroscopy and was diagnosed with chronic atrophic gastritis, but no significant improvement was achieved after symptomatic treatment including acid inhibition and gastric preservation.
-She also had fever and chills for two weeks, and as her temperature reached 39 ℃, she was sent to the People's Liberation Army 202 Hospital, where an abdominal mass was found during computed tomography (CT) examination.
+She also had fever and chills for 2 wk, and as her temperature reached 39 °C, she was sent to the People's Liberation Army 202 Hospital, where an abdominal mass was found during computed tomography (CT) examination.
 The patient was then transferred to our hospital for further diagnosis and treatment.
 She was mentally stable, with a poor diet and poor sleep, with no obvious defecation and urinary abnormalities, and her weight loss was approximately 8 kg.

 History of past illness